rackerlabs/rackspace-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

 #### The first number

-After the permissions, there's a number.
-It has nothing to do with file permissions, so you can ignore it.
+After the permissions, there's a number, which indicates the number of links.

 #### Owner and group

-After the number, two names are listed.
-In the preceding example, the names are root and mail.
+After the number of links, two names are listed.
+In the preceding example, the names are 'root' and 'mail'.

-The first name is the name of the owner of the file.
-The `user` permissions apply to that user when it attempts to access the directory.
+The first name indicates the owner of the file.
+The `user` permissions apply to owner of the file (in this case, the user 'root'), so the 'root' user has read, write, and execute permissions for this directory.
-In this case, the user root.

 The second name is the file's group.
-The `group` permissions apply to any user (that is not the file owner) in the same group as the file.
-In this case, those permissions apply to anyone in the mail group.
+The `group` permissions apply to any user in the same group as the file, so those permissions apply to anyone in the 'mail' group, in this case.

 ### Summary